Self-Discovery: Your Community Building Skills

 - Do I feel resentful when my help is not reciprocated?

-I also believe that giving leads to benefits apart from that which can be given through reciprocity.
-Helping others usually builds trust, fosters goodwill, expands your network.
-Plus, the very act of helping and teaching others can be one of the best ways to strengthen and deepen your own knowledge and expertise – talk about a great way to build your people analytics skills!
+When it comes to people analytics work, I encourage you to give when you can – even when you may never get anything back from your effort that is immediately tangible.
+That’s because giving comes with benefits other than those you can get from reciprocity.
+Helping others builds trust, fosters goodwill, and expands your network.
+Plus, the very act of helping and teaching others is one of the best ways to strengthen and deepen your knowledge and expertise – talk about a great way to build your people analytics skills!